zer0who/zer0who/README.md

 # YeongHu(zer0who) Kim
-Interested in backend developing / Busan, South Korea
+Interested in Back-End / Busan, South Korea

 ## ⁉ What I do
 - Practice and record